-- 2.8.1 Crew on domestic ships are suggested to be replaced within low- and medium-risk areas, avoiding high-risk areas if possible.
+2.8.1 Crew on domestic ships are suggested to be replaced in low- and medium-risk areas, avoiding high-risk areas if possible.
 Ships on international voyages are suggested to change the crew in a scientific and reasonable manner on conditions of domestic and overseas epidemic development.
-The crew should always take corresponding preventive and control measures in accordance with the requirements of the local authorities. - 2.8.2 Measures, including PPE (personal protective equipment) wearing and temperature monitoring, should be taken during the whole process of crew changes.
-In case of abnormal health conditions, the changing operation should be suspended immediately, and the cases shall be handled as required properly. - 2.8.3 Seafarers joining ships, should be in healthy condition with a record starting 14 days prior to the embarkation.
+The crew should always take corresponding preventive and control measures in accordance with the requirements of the local authorities.

+2.8.2 Measures, including PPE (personal protective equipment) wearing and temperature monitoring, should be taken during the whole process of crew changes.
+In case of abnormal health conditions, the changing operation should be suspended immediately, and the cases shall be handled as required properly.

+2.8.3 When joining ships, seafarers should be in healthy condition with a record starting 14 days prior to the embarkation.
 The seafarers should have their body temperature checked at least twice-a-day, and their health condition records signed and verified by the companies or the agencies.
-For those in healthy condition, point-to-point transport should be arranged as far as possible to transfer them from the residence to the port. - 2.8.4 Seafarers to leave ships should have their body temperature checked at least twice-a-day, and their isolation and health condition onboard records signed and verified by their master.
+For those in healthy condition, point-to-point transport should be arranged as far as possible to transfer them from the residence to the port.
+When sending seafarers abroad for the crew change, shipping companies or agencies should arrange nucleic acid tests for them as far as possible and monitor their body temperatures prior to boarding and en route of the flight.
+All epidemic prevention and protective measures required by the landing site authorities should be followed.

+2.8.4 Seafarers to leave ships should have their body temperature checked at least twice-a-day, and their isolation and health condition onboard records signed and verified by their master.
 Ships engaged in international ships intend to operate in domestic ports should report crew members health condition to the maritime authorities 48 hours prior to arrival.
-When the voyage is less than 48 hours, such information should report immediately after leaving the last port of call. - 2.8.5 Seafarers to join or leave ships, when being required to be isolated or under observation, shall strictly abide by the relevant isolation requirements and their health conditions shall report daily to the shipping companies or the agencies from the beginning date of quarantine to the date of its ending. - 2.8.6 Seafarers newly joined on board should, as far as possible, to take 14 days self-isolation and follow all prevention and control measures strictly.
+When the voyage is less than 48 hours, such information should be reported immediately after the ship leaves the last port of call.

+2.8.5 Seafarers to join or leave ships, when being required to be isolated or under observation, shall strictly abide by the relevant isolation requirements and their health conditions shall be reported daily to the shipping companies or the agencies from the date the quarantine stars to the date it ends.

+2.8.6 Seafarers newly joined on board should, as far as possible, to take 14 days self-isolation and follow all prevention and control measures strictly.
 They should avoid any contact with persons suffering from the ill condition, symptoms of cold or flu, and avoid any unnecessary contact with other crew members and passengers on board and maintain one-metre social distance when working with colleagues.
 When possible, with the safety condition permitted, the exterior stairways, escape routes or walking passages should be used.
 Any public space, like canteen, common room, and the laundry room or entertainment area, should be avoided.
 After the working hours or assigned work finished, they should return to their own cabins as soon as possible and have their meals there as well.